Bob131/JiyuuBot/README.md

 JiyuuRadio
 ==========

-An IRC frontend for MPD
+An IRC frontend for MPD.
+Depends on python-mpd2